This post may contain affiliate links. See our disclosure policy.

 These Pumpkin Chocolate Chip Muffins combine warm pumpkin spice flavors and delicious pockets of chocolate.
 You will love how quickly they come together and how tender and moist they are!

-These Pumpkin Chocolate Chip Muffins are the perfect recipe to kick off your Fall and Winter baking.
+These Pumpkin Chocolate Chip Muffins are the perfect recipe to kick off your fall and winter baking.
 The batter is so easy to make and the muffins bake up in just 20 minutes!
 Whip up a batch for the kids as they head off to school or pair them with some hot chocolate for a movie night treat.
 Whenever and wherever you serve them, everyone will love the moist, tender cake with little pockets of melty chocolate.

 Ingredients and Supplies

-Gather up a few pantry staples, and trusty baking tools and you will have these muffins ready in no time!
+Gather up a few pantry staples, and trusty baking tools and you will have these pumpkin muffins ready in no time!

 - Flour – Use all-purpose flour and also make sure to level off the measuring cup.

 - Baking Soda – Adding baking soda helps the muffins to rise and gives them a light and fluffy texture.

 - Spices – Use cinnamon, nutmeg, and salt to give the muffins that warm fall taste.